 - Feelings of shame and guilt

-Many alcoholics tend to be under achievers.
+This lack of emotional capability will explain why alcoholics in relationships don’t make great partners.
+Many alcoholics will also tend to be under achievers.
 They blame everyone around them for their struggles, and are not willing to take responsibility for their own actions.
 They also have difficulties handling their own emotions.
 They often get easily frustrated.

 The Problem Drinker and Denial

 Denial is one of the main defining symptoms of alcoholism.
 Sadly, it’s also one of the biggest obstacles preventing an alcoholic from getting help.
+Alcoholism in relationships becomes frustrating because of this.
 The desire to drink is so strong that the mind finds ways to rationalize drinking, even when the negative outcomes are obvious.
 These excuses will keep the person in ignorance so they can continue to live with their addiction.
 It prevents them from having to look at the truth and it is often protected even after they have begun to lose everything.
 Denial exacerbates alcohol-related problems with work, finances, and relationships.